Illusion vs. Reality: How’s Your Reality Testing?

 “And then what?”

-You get the idea – there really is no end, no right answer to this “game.”
+You get the idea that there really is no end or right answer to this “game.”

 The point is not to arrive at “the truth” but to realize that we have options, even when it seems we do not.

-Play these games – play them with your kids, your spouse, your friends, your coworkers.
+Play them with your kids, spouse, friends, and coworkers.

 If you dare, play them with your parents and your boss.

-Every action and reaction and relationship benefits deeply from a little reality testing.
+Every action, reaction, and relationship benefits deeply from little reality testing.